tjacobits/Coursera_Capstone/README.md

 # Coursera_Capstone
-Contains the final project for Course #9 of the IBM Data Science Certificate.
+The final project for Course #9 of the IBM Data Science Certificate.